mguerin017/Personal-Project-1/README.md

 ### Goals

 -   Complete the Unity Interactive Tutorials
+-   Complete additiona tutorials to gain a firm understanding of the program
+-   Create a simple game in Unity

 ### Boundaries / Scope

--   Step 1: Play & Edit Mode
--   Step 4: Prefab Power
+-   Tutorials and guides
+-   Completed Game

 ### Success criteria

--   Have a firm understanding of the basics of the Unity engine
+-   Have a decent understanding of how to use the Unity engine
 -   Screenshots and logs each week to show my progress

 ### Constraints